 I am not a ‘train nerd’.
 I don’t know anything about models of trains nor their historical designs.
 I am however a big fan of rail travel, and since moving to Europe, from Germany to Britain, I’ve had plenty of opportunities to enjoy train travel, going to and from cities, between countries and between offices for work.

-The best way to see the countryside of Britain is by rail, and despite the many issues with strikes and sometimes complex connections, in comparison to the hassle of driving and the expense of flying, it is certainly the most pleasant way to get around.
+Travelling Britain by rail is the best way to see the countryside and despite the many issues with strikes and sometimes complex connections, in comparison to the hassle of driving and the expense of flying, it is certainly the most pleasant way to get around.

 Most people come in to Britain through London.
 It is the country’s biggest air hub and is also one of the most visited, filmed and most ‘Googled for’ city in the world.